darkracer3010/Summ-It/README.md

 # Summ-It
-Summ It is an NLP tool that is used to summarize a Youtube video.
+Summ It is an NLP tool that is used to summarize a Youtube Video.